-You are able to book housing at campus in double rooms with shared Kitchen.
-The rent is 160 €/month/person.
-The service provider is Kiljava institute.
-There is also a public hotel service provider, Kiljava resort, operating in the same premises, which handles the bookings of residents accommodated in the rooms offered to Humak students.
-For bookings, please contact Kiljava Resort at kiljava(at)hotelkiljava.fi and let them know that you are a Humak student and they will book you accommodation at Kiljava Institute.
-For other housing possibilities, please see e.g. HOAS
+You are able to book housing at campus in double rooms with shared Kitchen, the rent is 160 €/month/person.
+The service provider is Hotel Kiljava.
+For bookings, please contact sales(at)hotelkiljava.fi and let them know that you are a Humak student and they will book you accommodation in student housing.
+For other housing possibilities, please see e.g. HOAS.

 Please take into account that during the first internship period in Lapland (see also Internships and First year learning environments below) housing is usually provided by the internship hosts.

 The campus cafeteria serves warm lunch Monday to Friday.
 There is also a possibility to have breakfast and dinner.
 The closest grocery store is in Rajamäki (a small village about 5 km from the campus).

 Free time activities

 There are various free time activities available on campus, e.g.

 – the fitness gym and swimming hall (at a low price)